mokagio/mokacoding/metallo/src/posts/2015-08-04-keep-your-bench-clean.md

 > Of course my bench is a mess but I don't really have time to clean, I need to assemble the cake.

-Fiona lost the challenge and when home.
+Fiona lost the challenge and went home.

 ![A messy codebase is like a dirty bench](https://s3.amazonaws.com/mokacoding/2015-08-04-dirty-bench.png)